Dimers and Circle patterns: Background on dimers and the Kasteleyn matrix

 \section{Background on dimers and the Kasteleyn matrix}

 For general background on the dimer model, see \cite{Kenyon.lectures}.
-A \emph{dimer cover}, or \emph{perfect matching}, of a graph is a set of edges with the property that every vertex is contained in exactly one edge of the set.
-If $\nu:E\to\R_{>0}$ is a positive weight function on edges, we associate a weight $\nu(m)=\prod_{e\in m}\nu(e)$ to a dimer cover which is the product of its edge weights.
+A \emph{dimer cover}, or \emph{perfect matching}, of a graph $\G$ is a set of edges with the property that every vertex is contained in exactly one edge of the set.
+We assume our graphs are finite, connected and embeddable either on the plane or on the torus.
+A graph is \emph{nondegenerate} (for the dimer model) if it has dimer covers, and each edge occurs in some dimer cover.

+If $\nu:E(\G)\to\R_{>0}$ is a positive weight function on edges of $\G$ , we associate a weight $\nu(m)=\prod_{e\in m}\nu(e)$ to a dimer cover which is the product of its edge weights.
 We can also associate to this data a probability measure $\mu$ on the set $M$ of dimer covers, giving a dimer cover $m$ a probability $\frac{1}{Z}\nu(m)$, where $Z=\sum_{m\in M}\nu(m)$ is a normalizing constant, called the \emph{partition function}.